PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

 gitlab_credentials_block.save(name="my-gitlab-credentials-block")
 ```

+### Access flow code stored in a private GitLab repository in a deployment

-Then use the block to pass the GitLab access token during deployment creation.
+Use the credentials block you created above to pass the GitLab access token during deployment creation.
 The code below assumes there's flow code

 ```python
 from prefect import flow